Varsity, Calgary

 Varsity is an established neighbourhood in the Northwest quadrant of Calgary, Alberta.
 It was developed in the 1960s and early 1970s on a plateau to the north of the Bow River valley, and is primarily composed of Single-detached dwellings on wide lots.
 The neighbourhood comprises three major areas: Varsity Acres, Varsity Village, and Varsity Estates.
 Varsity is bounded on the north and east by Crowchild Trail, on the west by the Bow River, and on the south by 32nd Avenue NW.
 It borders the neighbourhoods of Silver Springs and Bowness on the west side, and both Montgomery and the University of Calgary campus on the south side.
 The easternmost portion of Varsity contains the University of Calgary Research Park.

+History

+Varsity was originally developed as 3 separate neighborhoods: Varsity Acres, Varsity Estates, and Varsity Village.
+At an unknown date they were merged into 1 community.

 Developments

 Varsity Acres

 Varsity Acres is the oldest part of Varsity.
 It was developed in the 1960s with a street pattern of folded grids, rear lanes, and the occasional cul-de-sac.
 The original access from the east was via Varsity Drive where it intersected at Crowchild Trail at Brisebois Drive.
 This access was closed in the early 1970s in favour of a connection to 40th Avenue NW at the same intersection.